Road racing licence categories explained

 An introductory level of racing open to 4th category riders with a Full Racing Licence, British Cycling Provisional Licence holders and non-members.

 - The maximum time for a Go-Race event shall be 30 minutes

 Youth riders can only compete on Closed Circuits and the category is called simply "Youth Only".
 It is then split into age groups:

-Races exclusively open to Women come under the catch-all catgeory of "Women-only" and are further split by ability.
-The British Cycling National Women's Series are open to Elite, 1st, 2nd and 3rd category riders.
-Other races can be open to all categories or split down in similar lines to Regional A (2nd, 3rd, 4th Category) and Regional B (3rd, 4th Category respectively)
+Races exclusively open to women come under the catch-all catgeory of "Women-only" and are further split by ability.
+The HSBC UK National Women's Road Series are open to Elite, 1st, 2nd and 3rd category riders.
+Other races can be open to all categories or split down in similar lines to Regional A (2nd, 3rd, 4th Category) and Regional B (3rd, 4th Category) respectively.